How to Use Aromatherapy to Ease Withdrawal Symptoms

 - To increase energy, try: bergamot, lemon, and orange

-The type of blends you use and the degree to which they soothe and treat you depends on the skill of the aromatherapist creating them.
-You can try creating your own routine or you can use existing blends from retailers.
+The type of blends you use and the degree to which they soothe and treat you will depend on the skill of the aromatherapist creating them.
+You can try creating your own routine, or you can use existing blends from retailers.

-- Indirect inhalation: use a room diffuser or placing drops nearby
+- Indirect inhalation: use a room diffuser or place drops nearby

 - Direct inhalation: use an individual inhaler with drops floated on top of hot water